Do You Need Coaching Certification to Be an Online Coach?

 2. To assure clients that you are serious about coaching

-Certification helps distinguish you from the crowd.
+Coaching certification helps distinguish you from the crowd.
 All things being equal, authentic professional coaches seek reputable certifications as a way to assure potential clients that they are genuine coaches.
 And prospective clients will generally use this as a criteria.

 3. To help clients make a decision